bobbylight/ZeldaJS/README.md

 A WIP clone of the Legend of Zelda.
 This will include a very basic editor as well.
 Feel free to [try it out in its current state](http://bobbylight.github.io/ZeldaJS/).

-*NOTE:* The editor app is currently broken due to my inability to get all needed angular modules included in the webpack build.

 Licensed under [an MIT license](LICENSE.txt).

 ## Hacking